bhirmbani/kwaci-grow/src/backlog.md

 - smart production recommendation:
     - based on product sales trend, create auto spread sales-targets for every product in the manu
     - based on product sales trend, create recommendation of ingredient stock and when we should buy more of that ingredient

+- implement bonus feature:
+    - per employee if reach sales target amount

+- in dashboard / root route:
+    - add quick actions for user to record income and outcome for the day